dhaivatmehta-2/EduJunior/README.md

            -splash screen (the app has a start up animation page)

-            ^these features are designed to entertain as well as provide knowledge at the same time.
+            Children are generally more energetic and always curious hence ^ these features are designed to entertain as well as provide knowledge at the same time.

 *There is a video in the main branch of a demo showing the working of the app